-Survey and study of forms and styles of music literature from early music to the 20th century.
+Survey and study of forms and styles of music literature from early music to the twentieth century.
 Listening is emphasized.
+This course also satisfies an LO2 Women's Voices.

 MUS 242 American Popular Music (3 hours)

 A study of popular musics in America from around 1840 to the present day, including popular song, blues, jazz, rock and roll, and folk song.
 Approach is both from a historical viewpoint, placing this music in a broad cultural context, and an exploration of the aesthetic qualities of the various styles.
 Listening is emphasized.